XiWen0627/ExploringTimeSeriesDataWithPython/Chapter1.md

 - **Under assumptions MLR.1 - MLR.5** Gauss-Markov Theorem: Best Linear Unbiased Estimators (BLUEs).

 - **Under assumptions MLR.1 - MLR.6** Assumptions of the Classical Linear Regression Model (CLRM).

+## The Properties of Time Series Data
+In this section, we focus on the properties of time series data to mine the corresponding characteristics when modeling specific phenomena.